IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ![w](images/cp4waiops-ui.png)

-- Congratulations!
+Congratulations!
 You are ready to play with Cloud Pak for Watson AIOps!

-## Using CLI to Install CP4WAIOPS
+## Using CLI to Install CP4WAIOps

-### Grant ArgoCD Cluster Admin Permission
+### Grant Argo CD Cluster Admin Permission

+Apply below YAML manifest to the cluster where Argo CD runs:

 ```yaml
 kind: ClusterRoleBinding